tony40508/ncku-datamining-homeworks/homework#4.md

 * (c) Discuss the result obtained in (b).

-### 2. Identify the frequent itemsets for suffix 'd' by using FP-tree given in Fiqure 6.24.
-Show all necessary conditional FP-tree as the example given in Figure 6.27.
+### 2. Identify the frequent itemsets for suffix 'd' by using FP-tree given in Fiqure 6.24. <br>
+> Show all necessary conditional FP-tree as the example given in Figure 6.27.